KYVENetwork/trustless-api/.github/README.md

 ### How the server works in detail

-The crawler has done the difficult part of indexing each bundle, now the server is able to simple retrieve the requested data item from the database.
+The crawler has done the difficult part of indexing each bundle, now the server is able to simply retrieve the requested data item from the database.

 Once a user requests a data item with a key, the server looks up the data item location of that specific key together with the keyIndex.
 It then resolves the location and either returns the data item directly or redirects to the data item.
 This behaviour can be set in the config.